itzandroidtab/totp/readme.md

 TOTP uses [klib](https://github.com/itzandroidtab/klib).
 This repo can be cloned in the klib project folder.
 See [build.yml](./.github/workflows/build.yml) for more info on compiling this project.

 ### Extra
 Is intended to be used with [USB dfu bootloader](https://github.com/itzandroidtab/dfu_bootloader).
-To build without bootloader support delete `set(TARGET_LINKERSCRIPT ...)` from the `CMakeLists.txt` in this project.
+To build without bootloader support remove the `+ 8k` and `- 8k` from line 20 in the `linkerscript.ld` of this project.

 The LPC1756 does not have enough ram to hold a full framebuffer (240 * 135 * 2 = 64'800 bytes).
 To work around this issue, we use 2 smaller framebuffers we alternate between.
 While one framebuffer is being transferred to the screen using DMA we fill the other.